-By: Kristen Honey, Innovator in Residence, HHS Office of the Chief Technology Officer and Ed Simcox, HHS Chief Technology Officer
+By: Kristen Honey, Innovator in Residence, U.S. Department of Health and Human Services (HHS) and Ed Simcox, HHS Chief Technology Officer

 We’re kicking off 2020 by showcasing the ongoing successes of four Lyme Innovation “TOP Health” teams.
 One team received national recognition in the "Future of Healthcare Using AI" and won the TOP Prize Challenge, run by the U.S. Census Bureau in coordination with the White House Office of Management and Budget.